 Running two distinct incremental backup jobs on the same VM with no controls corrupts all incremental backups.
 Each job will independently reset the VMware CBT data after each backup, which leaves subsequent incremental backups with incomplete data.
 As a result, there will be unrepairable errors whenever the incremental backups are rolled up into a full backup.

-To avoid the corruption of incremental backup data, Vembu VMBackup gives all control of CBT resets to VMBackup clients.
-As a result, both a replication and a backup job can be scheduled on the same VM by using the same VMBackup client.
+To avoid the corruption of incremental backup data, Vembu BDR gives all control of CBT resets to BDR clients.
+As a result, both replication and the backup job can be scheduled on the same VM by using the same BDR Backup client.
 In particular, the client recognizes the data protection configuration and synchronizes CBT rests to keep the backup data of both jobs consistent.
 As a result, we scheduled incremental replication and backup processes for oblSQL-1 and never incurred data corruption issues restoring the VM from either a backup or a replica.